aathornburg/lift-tracker/README.md

 - Importing a package uses require syntax, vs. importing a custom anything uses the import from syntax.
 Why?
 - An input name attribute is used for validation and the input ng-model attribute is used for binding to the controller
 - A form with 'novalidate' won't be validated by HTML5; AngularJS can still do validation logic
+- Node acts as basically a back-end API.
+With express, it can create REST calls (GET, POST, etc) that the front-end can access.
+This is fundamentally different from Spring/Struts, so don't think of it that way
 - ~~When setting an ES6 class as a controller on a directive, we DO need to put its name in quotes.
 Only when importing using curly brace syntax, though.
 Without curly brace syntax, we can pass in without quotes~~
 - ~~NOTE FROM ABOVE:  For some reason, this changes how we pass items into directive attributes.
 Without curly brace syntax, I can pass attributes into directives as string literals.
 With curly brace syntax, it passes in as {{ ... }}.~~